Norm Bright: Biography

 In the mid-1960s, Bright began to slowly lose his eyesight due to atrophy of the optic nerves.

-In 1978, he was struck by a bus, breaking numerous bones; his vision has faded rapidly since then.
+In 1978, he was struck by a bus, breaking numerous bones; his vision faded rapidly after that.

 He needed a "guide," to keep him on course.
 Rules have been developed to ensure blind athletes do not gain an advantage when led in a race.

 In 1975 he set the M65 World record over 800 m and 1500 m distances while winning at the first Association of Veteran Athletes (WAVA) World Championships in Toronto, Ontario, Canada.
 He was the first 65-year-old under 5 minutes in the 1500 m.
 He also won the steeplechase at the same meet.

 In 1976 he ran the Bay to Breakers with the guide (39 years after his victory in the event).
 Later that year he set the M65 American record in the 10,000 m that still stands.

 Bright was also a mountaineer reported to have climbed every major peak in the United States.

 Bright is mentioned in Laura Hillenbrand's best-selling biography about Louis Zamperini, Unbroken: A World War II Story of Survival, Resilience, and Redemption.
 Bright appeared on the cover of Runners World in September 1974, running a steeplechase at the age of 64 and nearly blind.

 Bright was a member of San Francisco's Olympic Club.

 In 2000 he was elected into the USATF Masters Hall of Fame.

 Bright died in Seattle due to complications from pneumonia and cancer.